Easy Gluten-Free Pumpkin Pie

 Preheat oven to 350°F (180°C).

 Take the dough from the refrigerator and let it soften at room temperature for 5 to 10 minutes.
 Roll out the dough on a lightly floured (GF flour) counter and then transfer to a lightly greased round baking dish.
-Make cookies in the shape you like best with the leftover dough, and cook for 8 to 10 minutes.
+With the leftover dough, make cookies with your favorite shape, and bake for 8 to 10 minutes.

 Pour the filling into the baking dish, filling 3/4 of the crust.